 I replaced the transducer with a better one and had to redesign the control circuitry to accommodate the new component.
 Then, we re-conducted all the tests and were finally able to meet the design specifications successfully.”

 In the Summary Statement, we need to relate each paragraph of your Career Episode with the four elements and sub-elements mentioned for the Occupation Category you are vying for.
-Hence, it is necessary to read all the elements and sub-elements well before penning the Career Episode – and make sure you write episodes which provide evidences to the fact that you possess the desired competencies.
+Hence, it is necessary to read all the elements and sub-elements well before penning the Career Episodes for Engineers Australia – and make sure you write episodes which provide evidence to the fact that you possess the desired competencies.

 Language Nuances to Remember